BiomedicalRGF

 PRF is used in oral surgery and dental implantology

-PRF is primarily employed in bone tissue regeneration methods, notably in tissue regeneration, preservation of dental extraction sites, maxillary sinus lift, and various oral and maxillofacial bone augmentation procedures using bone graft materials.
+PRF is primarily employed in bone tissue regeneration methods, mainly in tissue regeneration, preservation of dental extraction sites, maxillary sinus lift, and various oral and maxillofacial bone augmentation procedures using bone graft materials.
 PRF is used in invasive surgery in direct contact with the patient.
 PRF Contamination Risk

 What’s PRF?